KrAG2000/Job_Scheduler/README.md

 2.  **Consumer Groups**: Allows multiple workers to read from the same stream without processing the same message twice.
 3.  **Idempotency**: The API generates a UUID.
 Workers should use this ID to ensure operations (like charging a credit card) aren't repeated if a job is retried.
 4.  **Backpressure**: Redis Streams naturally handle backpressure; consumers pull data at their own pace.

----
-*Built as a portfolio project to demonstrate advanced backend engineering skills.*